Corrugated box design: Process

-Engineers and designers start with the needs of the particular project: cost constraints, machinery capabilities, product characteristics, logistics needs, applicable regulations, consumer needs, etc. Often designs are made with Computer Aided Design programs connected to automated sample making tables.
-Several design and construction options might be considered.

-Samples are often submitted to package testing based on ASTM or other standard test protocols such as the International Safe Transit Association.
+Packaging engineers and designers start with the needs of the particular project: cost constraints, machinery capabilities, product characteristics, logistics needs, applicable regulations, consumer needs, etc. Often designs are made with Computer Aided Design programs for structural layout[ the files can be downloaded to automated sample-making tables.
+Several design and construction options might be considered.Samples are often submitted to package testing based on ASTM or other standard test protocols such as the International Safe Transit Association.
 Structural design is matched with graphic design.
 For consumer based designs, marketing personnel sometimes use Focus groups or more quantitative means of assessing acceptance.
 Test markets are employed for major programs.

 The process starts by making corrugated board on a corrugating line, a long series of linked machines which may be the size of an (American) football field.
-A finished piece of singlewall corrugated board is a single corrugated layer sandwiched between two liners.
+A finished piece of single-wall corrugated board is a single corrugated layer sandwiched between two liners.

 Skilled workers prepare job tickets for each stack of box blanks and route the blanks to fabrication machines.
 Printing dies and patterns are prepared on large, flexible, rubber or tin sheets.
 They are loaded onto rollers and the box blanks are fed through it, where each is trimmed, printed, cut, scored, folded, and glued to form a box.
 Finished boxes are then stacked and sent to a banding machine to be wrapped and shipped.

 Design

 The most common box style is the Regular Slotted Container (RSC).
 All flaps are the same length from score to edge.
 Typically the major flaps meet in the middle and the minor flaps do not, unless the width is equal to the length.
-Box styles in Europe are typically specified by a 4-digit code provided by the European Federation of Corrugated Board Manufacturers (FEFCO); an RSC is coded 0201.
+The size of a box can be measured for either internal (for product fit) or external (for handling machinery or palletizing) dimensions.
 The manufacturer's joint is most often joined with adhesive but may also be taped or stitched.
 The box is shipped flat (knocked down) to the packager who sets up the box, fills it, and closes it for shipment.
 Box closure may be by tape, adhesive, staples, strapping, etc.

+Boxes are usually specified and ordered by the internal dimensions.Box styles in Europe are typically specified by a 4-digit code provided by the European Federation of Corrugated Board Manufacturers (FEFCO); an RSC is coded 0201.

-Many other styles of corrugated boxes and structures are available:
+Many other styles of corrugated boxes and structures are available.
+One common source is the Fibre Box Association: